Murals of Fargo-Moorhead

 8th St between Main Ave and 1st Ave S, Fargo

-There’s so much to appreciate about this mural.
-First of all… penguins.
-Who doesn’t love penguins?
-Especially penguins that are hang gliding, fishing, and using floaties.
-This painting was done by Paul Ide in 2011 as part of ‘Hip Hop Don’t Stop,’ an event that happened annually in Fargo from 2009 to 2011 and featured aerosol art creation.
+There is so much to appreciate about this mural.
+This painting was done by Paul Ide in 2011 as part of 'Hip Hop Don't Stop,' an event that happened annually in Fargo from 2009 to 2011 and featured aerosol art creation.

 Native Prairie Mural